DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 what to do and the why.
 Skill is the how to do.
 And desire is the motivation, the want to do.
 In order to make something a habit in our lives, we have to have all three.

-But knowing I need to listen and knowing how to listen is not enough.
-Unless I want to listen, unless I have the desire, it won\'t be a habit in my life.
-Creating a habit requires work in all three dimensions.

-The Seven Habits are not a set of separate or piecemeal psyche-up formulas.
-In harmony with the natural laws of growth, they provide an incremental, sequential, highly integrated approach to the development of personal and interpersonal effectiveness.
-They move us progressively on a Maturity Continuum from dependence to interdependence.

-As we continue to grow and mature, we become increasingly aware that all of nature is interdependent, that there is an ecological system that governs nature, including society.
-We further discover that the higher reaches of our nature have to do with our relationships with others \-- that human life also is interdependent.

 Dependent people need others to get what they want.
 Independent people can get what they want through their own effort.
 Interdependent people